codyduong/powershell-alias-tips/README.md

 }
 ```

+> [!WARNING]
-This is potentially destructive behavior, as it requires running `Get-Git-MainBranch` (in this example)
+> This is potentially destructive behavior

+This requires backparsing as it requires running `Get-Git-MainBranch` (in this example) to get the value of `$MainBranch`.
-to attempt to parse `$MainBranch` and is disabled by default.
-It is also currently in a limited parsing stage.
-It does not attempt to parse line-by-line, instead performing a backwards search, and is naive in its
-implementation.
+This backparsing **could be** a destructive command is not known to alias-tips, and it will run anyways. (ie. rm, git add, etc.)

+As a result this behavior is disabled by default.

-Set `$env:ALIASTIPS_FUNCTION_INTROSPECTION` to `$true` to enable it
+Set `$env:ALIASTIPS_FUNCTION_INTROSPECTION` to `$true` to enable it.

 ## License